-In April 2021, the Company identified a misstatement in its accounting treatment for warrants and a forward purchase agreement issued in connection with the Initial Public Offering (the "Public Warrants") and the Private Placement Warrants (collectively, the "Warrants") as presented in its audited balance sheet as of February 9, 2021 included in its Current Report on Form 8-K, filed February 16, 2021.
-The Warrants and the forward purchase agreement were reflected as a component of equity as opposed to liabilities on the balance sheet.
+In April 2021, the Company identified a misstatement in its accounting treatment for warrants issued in connection with the Initial Public Offering (the "Public Warrants") and the Private Placement Warrants (collectively, the "Warrants") as presented in its audited balance sheet as of February 9, 2021 included in its Current Report on Form 8-K, filed February 16, 2021.
+The Warrants were reflected as a component of equity as opposed to liabilities on the balance sheet.
 Pursuant to FASB ASC Topic 250, Accounting Changes and Error Corrections, and Staff Accounting Bulletin 99, "Materiality") ("SAB 99") issued by the SEC, the Company determined the impact of the error was immaterial.
 The impact of the error correction is reflected in the unaudited condensed financial statements contained herein which resulted in a \$23.8 million increase to derivative liabilities and offsetting decrease to Class A ordinary shares subject to possible redemption to the February 9, 2021 balance sheet.
 There was no impact to the Company's financial position, net losses or cash flows.